laairoy/nativo-prog/readme.md

 ## Nativo For programmers
-this keyboard layout is a variant from [br-nativo](https://pt.wikipedia.org/wiki/BR-Nativo), with changes to make more confortable to code.
+This keyboard layout is a variant from [br-nativo](https://pt.wikipedia.org/wiki/BR-Nativo), with changes to make more confortable to code.

 ## Modifications
-This mod are motivated by [Real Progammers Dvorak](https://github.com/ThePrimeagen/keyboards) layout.
+This mod are motivated by [Real Programmers Dvorak](https://github.com/ThePrimeagen/keyboards) layout.

 * The symbols frequentily used in code **(, ), {, }, [, ]** are changed to be open with left hand and to be closed with right hand.
 * CapsLock works like Esc